 Renovate an Existing Office Space or Build a New One?

 As your business expands, so will your need for space.
 This guide provides a few points to consider when determining whether to build a new office space or renovate an existing property.
-When you're ready to make a decision, use our business loan calculator to determine which business loan is right for you.
-After you factor the costs be sure to consult an architectural firm that can help lay out a plan and manage the details.
+When you’re ready to make a decision, you can use a business loan calculator to determine which business loan is right for you.
+After you factor the costs, be sure to consult an architectural firm that can help lay out a plan and manage the details.

 Plan for the unexpected

 Whether you renovate or build new, it is possible that the project may take longer than expected or go over budget; planning for the stress of the process is as important as making the construction plans.
 Remember to stay patient, focus on the end goal, and enjoy taking this exciting new step in the growth of your business.